Intention Games: Towards Strategic Coexistence between Partially Honest and Blind Players: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this work, we have proposed a novel framework for dishonest cooperation among competitive entities where participating players can deviate from publicly optimal strategies under certain predefined contractual bounds.
-Our novel game theoretic construction called Intention Games is an extension of conventional strategic games but allows the flexibility of simultaneous dishonesty among players.
-We have given an example of an Intention Cournot Duopoly to demonstrate the implications of publicly devious behaviour on outcomes and equilibria.
-We have also demonstrated how Intention Games can be used for the task of competitively obtaining a cryptographic key.
+In this contribution, we have proposed a new line of enquiry for partially honest and blind interactions (in the knowledge of the true game) among competitive players.
+Our novel game theoretic construction called Intention Games is an extension of conventional strategic form games, and is more general than Bayesian games, allowing simultaneous dishonesty among players and consequently permitting high uncertainty in the underlying true game.
+We have defined new notions of equilibria in our novel game setting, to determine parameters for participation and coexistence among potentially dishonest players.
+We have given an example of an Intention Cournot Duopoly to demonstrate the implications of publicly devious behaviour on payoff outcomes.
+We have given three constructions of computational Intention Games between mobile applications, Internet service providers, and Bitcoin miners, respectively.
+We have also demonstrated how Intention Games can be used for the task of distributing shares of a cryptographic key, among a pool of uncertain protocol participants.
 Finally, we have outlined a dual framework of Intention Games, which we call Selfless Games. \\

-In future, we would like to explore equilibria for $k$-Intention Games with $k > 1$.
-We would like to give a similar `Intention' framework to dynamic games (Chapter 5, \cite{gt}).
+In future, we would like to explore participational equilibria for $k$-Intention Games with $k > 1$, and define an equilibrium concept to measure defection centrality.
+We would like to do a rigorous formal theoretical investigation of the computation complexity of the existing (and any consequent) definitions of participation equilibria.
+We would like to formally define social welfare as a function of the participational equilibria.
 We would also like to explore a rigorous motivation and definition of Selfless Games.
-Finally, we would like to build cryptographic primitives with underlying hardness coming from an Intention Game framework.
+Finally, we would like to build cryptographic primitives with underlying hardness coming from an Intention Game framework. \\